pedrohenriquecordeiro/breweries-case/src/readme.md

   - **gold/**: Aggregates and transforms curated data for analytics.
 - **dags/**: Apache Airflow DAGs for orchestrating ETL workflows on Kubernetes.
 - **tests/**: Data quality validation jobs using PyDeequ and Spark.
+- **notebooks/**: Jupyter notebooks for exploratory data analysis and visualization.

 ## Main Libraries and Tools